Zrenjanin City Hall: History

 Present-day Zrenjanin (formerly known as Veliki Bečkerek / Nagybecskerek / Großbetschkerek / Becicherecul Mare) was a seat of Torontaliensis county from 1779.
 A great fire in 1807 destroyed almost every building in the city, including old county building.
 Construction works for a new building started in 1816 and were finished in 1820 under project of architect Joseph Fischer.
 From 1885 to 1887, county building was re-constructed under projects of two renowned architects from Budapest, Gyula Pártos and Ödön Lechner.

 The county building was added by right and left wings, modernised facade in Neobaroque, new balcony, Zsolnay roof tile patterns and several other things like electrical lightning and telephone line.
 At that time, it was the most modern building in southern part of the Kingdom of Hungary.

 Main stairs are decorated by three stained glasses, depicting personifications of "Justice", "Wisdom" and "Power".
 They were damaged during storm in the summer 2003, and repaired aftermath.

 Today

 Zrenjanin City Hall is today a seat of Zrenjanin municipality authorities and Central Banat District.
 It is one of the most recognisable symbols of Zrenjanin, depicted on many postcards for 100 years.
+Since 1952 the building houses the Historical Archive of Zrenjanin.